-Biologists reeled in a 240-pound fish from the Detroit River that likely hatched a century ago
+Biologists reeled in a 240-pound fish from the Detroit River that probably hatched a century ago

 Hartig, now a visiting scholar at the Great Lakes Institute for Environmental Research at the University of Windsor in Ontario, ticked off some of the events a century-old fish may have experienced.

-“The Detroit River during World War II was considered the arsenal of Democracy, Detroit was.
-Oil pollution was rampant and they discharged not only oil but other toxic substances,” he said.
+“The Detroit River during World War II was considered the arsenal of democracy, Detroit was.
+Oil pollution was rampant, and they discharged not only oil but other toxic substances,” he said.
 “She lived through that.”

 Natasha Myhal, an enrolled citizen of the Sault Ste.
-Marie Tribe of Chippewa Indians, is a PhD candidate at the University of Colorado writing her dissertation on nmé, which is the name Anishinaabe people use for lake sturgeon.
+Marie Tribe of Chippewa Indians, is a PhD candidate at the University of Colorado writing her dissertation on nmé, the name the Anishinaabe people use for lake sturgeon.

-She said the fish is “one of the oldest fish species in the Great Lakes and nmé is central to the cultural and spiritual practices and lifeways of the Anishinaabe.”
+She said the fish is “one of the oldest fish species in the Great Lakes, and nmé is central to the cultural and spiritual practices and lifeways of the Anishinaabe.”

 “When I think about the age of the fish that was caught, the lake sturgeon that was caught, I think of the perseverance of nmé,” she said.
 “Just as the Anishinaabe and Indigenous peoples have persevered colonial policies and intense environmental change, so have sturgeon.”